-For residents at Masonic Village at Dallas, discovering retirement in Dallas includes plenty to do on campus, like the Irem Clubhouse restaurant and pub for dining and special events, as well as the Irem Country Club for a round of golf; however, the fun doesn’t stop here.
+For residents at Masonic Village at Dallas, discovering retirement in Dallas includes plenty to do on campus, like the Greens at Irem Clubhouse restaurant and pub for dining and special events, as well as the Irem Country Club for a round of golf; however, the fun doesn’t stop here.

 Located in Luzerne County, Dallas is a buzzing hub for arts, culture, entertainment, sports, education and nature.
 There’s also a variety of activities to do in the surrounding towns and areas.

 One popular attraction residents can add to their travel list is the F.M.
 Kirby Center for the Performing Arts.
 The F.M.
 Kirby Center is a performing arts theatre that shows movies and concerts, including many tributes to popular artists and bands of the 20th century.

 Before attending the F.M.
 Kirby Center, residents can try authentic tacos and tostadas at Ck’s Cantina and Grill or baked ziti and calzones at Leggio’s Italian Ristorante.
 The Dallas area offers numerous, unique restaurants, serving every kind of cuisine to suit any taste palette.